 A lot of photographers feel that Photoshop is cheating or not “real” photography.
 Photoshop requires just as much skill as being a quality photographer behind the camera.
 Everyone will approach the computer and photography differently, and that is ok.
 Be true to what you think is the best art that you can create, but don't be so narrow-minded to think that your way of doing art is the only way out there.
 We cheapen ourselves when we fail to recognize and accept the uniqueness of our individual photography.

 [41:24] Workshop in Boise!!!

 Jim and Dustin will be teaching a two day workshop about flash photography in Boise, Idaho.
 We want you to feel really confident about flash photography, and we want you to walk away with a ton of really good quality photos.
 There will be plenty of models, we will be throwing a mock wedding, and you will get some great experience and learn some really great stuff from the guys here at ImprovePhotography.com!!!
-To learn about this workshop and to sign up, please go to improvePhotography.com/workshops/.
+To learn about this workshop and to sign up, please go to improvePhotography.com/store/.